Rules and regulations

 1.2.
 Rules for pre-selection

-- Entrants must fill in an online entry form that includes a short (not longer than 1500 characters including spaces) resume in English, describing the programme contents.
+- Fill in the entry submission form that includes a short (not longer than 1500 characters including spaces) resume in English, describing the programme contents.

-- If the programmes submitted for pre-selection are in a language other than English, they must be accompanied by a dialogue list or script in English.
+- If the programmes submitted for pre-selection are in or subtitled in a language other than English, they must be accompanied by a dialogue list or script in English.

 1.3 Programmes selected for the competition: